-The meeting was called by Mr Maloney to decide what steps should be taken "against non-union labor working at the mill."
+The meeting was called by Mr Maiones to decide what steps should be taken "against non-union labor working at the mill."

-mill."
-A further meeting has been-chiled for next briday might, when Mr Malkiney will report on "out-standing dues." and the final de-cision will be made An AWU member present at the meeting told the Tweed Daily last night that there was discon-tent amongst canceutters and mill-mands begause almost 100 came-cutters and mill hands working for their first season had been cutters and mill hands working for their first season had been asked to pay last year's dues last week, after they had been work-ing only a tew weeks.
-They had been also told, he de-clared, that a further \$1.7.6 would have to be paid next month for the new season.
-"We will get only a few months' work and yet have to buy two stastow tickets," he continued.
-"We hardly think this fair.
-"Most of the men affected were not part but a un marches, The
+A further meeting has been chied for next briday night, when Mr Makiney will report on "outstanding dues," and the final decision will be made.

+An AWU member present at the meeting told the Tweed Daily last night that there was discontent amongst canecutters and mill mands because almost 100 canecutters and mill hands working for their first season had been cutters and mill hands working for their first season had been asked to pay last year's dues last week, after they had been working only a tew weeks.

-"Most of the men affected were not me that a un intering.
-The io present included only a few fall hands.
-Most were immediation and have been for years."
-He said that the decision was not a unanimous one.
-It had been stated, he said, that a number of case gangs would lay down their knives rather than pay the second 11/7/6.
-Continuing, he said: "I will may
+They had been also told, he declared, that a further \$1.7.6 would have to be paid next month for the new season.

+"We will get only a few months' work and yet have to buy two seasons tiesets." he continued.
+We harely think this fair.

+"Most of the men affected were not in the men affected were

+"Most of the men affected were

+100 present packaded only a few

+201 hards Most were intended

+and have been for years.

+He raid that the decision was not a unanimous one.

+It had been stated, he said,

+that a number of cane gangs

+would lay down their knives

+rather than pay the second

 11/7/6.

+Continuing he said.
+I will now

-Continuing he said: "I will pay the first £1.7.6, but flatly refuse to pay the section.
-"It is unitor.
-I am a good intonist, but like to get a fair so.
-In every other union sea-shal workers are not taxed in this manner.
-It means that we get a rew nonths work, but have in pay charly for h."
-"This is my last season in the cate industry." he added.
-"To-night's meeting hold of own to caneculters versus rull hands."
+Continuing he said: I will pay the first £1.76, but flatly refuse to pay the second.

+It is united.
+I am a good antenist, but like to set a fair 20.
+In every other union seasonal workers are not taxed in this manner.
+It means that we get a rew months work, but have in pay carry for h.

+"This is my last season in the ane industry," he added.
+"To-night's meeting build down to anecuaters versus rull hands."